Tofigh Maboudi – American University

 Brian Newman – Pepperdine University

-Brian Newman is Associate Professor of Political Science at Pepperdine University in Malibu, California.
-He studies who gets what they want from government, when and why presidents are popular, and religion’s effects on politics in the U.S. He is author, along with John Griffin, of Minority Report: Evaluating Political Equality in America (University of Chicago Press), an examination of the degree to which elected officials act in concert with the wishes of African Americans, Latinos, and whites.
+Brian Newman is Professor of Political Science at Pepperdine University in Malibu, California.
+He studies who gets what they want from government, when and why presidents are popular, and religion’s effects on politics in the US.
+He is author, along with John Griffin, of Minority Report: Evaluating Political Equality in America (University of Chicago Press), an examination of the degree to which elected officials act in concert with the wishes of African Americans, Latinos, and whites.

 Read articles by Brian Newman.